-An additional way to look at it may be how to take care of ourselves – our minds, bodies
+An additional way to look at it is how to take care of ourselves – our minds, bodies,

 This verse describes the conduct and responsibility for intimacy.
-It sounds like it’s all related to the physical aspect of intimacy.
+It sounds like it’s only speaking to the physical aspect of intimacy.
 But an emotional connection will occur too.
 The emotional connection comes through the courting, the flirting, the smiling, the sweet-talking, and the foreplay.
 It’s the blend of spontaneity and day-long flirting that makes sex and intimacy exciting and fun.
 It’s not just intercourse.

 But who has the creative thoughts or energy to do all that when you’re so freaking exhausted you can’t wait to crawl into bed just to crash?